The Jewish Encyclopedia: Print edition (1901-1906): apparatus

+Online

 The unedited text of the original can be found at The Jewish Encyclopedia website.
-The site offers both JPEG facsimiles of the original articles and Unicode transcriptions of all texts.
+It offers both JPEG facsimiles of the original articles and Unicode transcriptions of all texts.

 The search capability is somewhat handicapped by the fact that the search mechanism fails to take into account the decision to maintain all diacritical marks in the transliterated Hebrew and Aramaic from the 1901–1906 text, which used a large number of diacriticals not in common use today.
 Thus, for example, to successfully search for "Halizah"—the ceremony by which the widow of a brother who has died childless released her brother-in-law from the obligation of marrying her—one would have to know that they have transliterated this as "Ḥaliẓah".
 The alphabetic index ignores diacriticals so it can be more useful when searching for an article whose title is known.